 Q.E.D. was created by Queens resident Kambri Crews.
-A long-time producer and promoter of stand up comedy, Kambri is bringing the fun and creativity home to Astoria.
+A long-time producer and promoter of stand up comedy, Kambri brought the laughs and creativity home to Astoria.
 For four years she served as the Director of Marketing and PR for the comedy club Comix, during which time she also owned and operated the 50-seat venue Ochi's Lounge.
 She followed that by becoming the comedy booker for the 92Y Tribeca.
 Kambri is also the author of the New York Times best selling memoir BURN DOWN THE GROUND (Random House) and an accomplished public speaker and storyteller, giving speeches and performing around the USA.
 By creating Q.E.D., Kambri hopes to bring the community together to share in learning and laughter.

 ABOUT THE CLASSES: